NASA-IMPACT/ghgc-backend/README.md

 # veda-backend

+> [!IMPORTANT]
+> The US GHG Center has started using [veda-backend](https://github.com/NASA-IMPACT/veda-backend/) repository directly for its backend services.
+Hence, this forked version of the veda-backend repository is no longer maintained and so the repository is now archived.

 This project deploys a complete backend for a [SpatioTemporal Asset Catalog](https://stacspec.org/) including a postgres database, a metadata API, and raster tiling API.
 Veda-backend is a non-forked version of the [eoAPI](https://github.com/developmentseed/eoAPI) demo project.
 Veda-backend is decoupled from the demo project to selectively incorporate new stable functionality from the fast moving development in eoAPI while providing a continuous baseline for veda-backend users and to support project specific business and deployment logic.

 The primary tools employed in the [eoAPI demo](https://github.com/developmentseed/eoAPI) and this project are: